rackspace/runway/docs/source/cfngin/configuration.rst

 Common Parameters
 -----------------

-Runway automatically makes the following commonly used :ref:`Parameters <term-param>`  available to CloudFormation modules.
+Runway automatically makes the following commonly used :term:`Parameters`  available to CloudFormation modules.

 .. note::
   If these parameters are already being explicitly defined in :attr:`deployment.parameters`/:attr:`module.parameters` the value provided will be used instead of what would be automatically added.